BioEnergy Control System

 Explore

-The Brain: Flow of Energy and Pattern Creation
+The Brain: Energy Allocation and Pattern Formation

 Every conscious and unconscious action begins in the brain.
 Its energy allocation powers not only perception and decision-making but also emotional balance and physical health.